cenit-io/eCapi/docs/user-guide/prods.md

 #### Link Products

-Every product could be linked to one or more integrations.
+Every product could be linked to one or more sales channel.

 - Step 1
 Select the products to link.